MikeDigitize/Scrolla/README.md

 ## Scrolla
-A Promise based utility tool that scrolls to where you tell it to on the page.
+Scrool is a Promise based utility tool that scrolls to where you tell it to on the page.
+Scrolla-sequence is Scrolla but with an additional generator based scroll sequencer.

-## Scrolla Sequence
-Scrolla but with an additional generator based scroll sequencer.

 ### Compatibility
 IE9+.